 Sukuma Sakhe is an important initiative, and offers an ideal opportunity for ward-level communities to identify projects that can be fed into the IDP.
 The synergies that have been created in the Msunduzi Municipality in terms of linkages to the Area Based Management structures are also important, and have led to the success of the initiative.

-3.51 INTERGOVERNMENTAL RELATIONS STRUCTURES WITHIN THE DISTRICT socio economic development Co-ordinated citizen input into plans and decisions about resources
+3.51 INTERGOVERNMENTAL RELATIONS STRUCTURES WITHIN THE DISTRICT

 The District Mayors Forum and the Municipal Managers Forums were reconfigured to become the District Development Model Political & Technical Hubs.
 The Sub Technical structures (except the legislated structures) evolved to become: